sachinjaat98/Hand_Gesture_Recognition/README.md

-# hand-gesture-recognition
+# Hand Gesture Recognition
-it is hand hesture recognition and program control project using openCV python
+A hand hesture recognition  program control project created using openCV and python and Other Libraries to implement various gesture control mechanism include Sign Gesture Automation